brucedsu/CMPS183-KittyWar/Sprint 2 Plan.md

 * Total story points: 10
 * Total task hours: 4-6 hours

-### As a web developer, I need to use APIs provided by the server to send requests and receive responds.
-Then I make the web app update UI and internal data structures according to the returned data from the server.
+### As a web developer, I need to use APIs provided by the server to receive responses and react accordingly.

-* 2-3 hours (5) Use APIs provided by the server to send requests and receive responds
+* 2-3 hours (5) Use APIs provided by the server to receive responses
-* 2-3 hours (5) Update UI and internal data structures according to the responds
+* 2-3 hours (5) Build Javascript client to parse messages
+* 5-6 hours (8) Use parsed messages to update internal structure and generate messages accordingly

-* Total story points: 10
+* Total story points: 18
-* Total task hours: 4-6 hours
+* Total task hours: 9-12 hours

 ### As a player, I am able to register my account and view my profile via the android app.

 * 1-2 hours (5) Design user interface for registering account and showing profile
-* 1-2 hours (5) Implement register and showing user profile by using the server API
+* 2-3 hours (5) Design networking class that connects(login, logout) to game server

 * Total story points: 10
-* Total task hours: 2-4 hours
+* Total task hours: 3-5 hours

-### As an android developer, I need to do some research on the frameworks for creating the game and design the user interface for playing the game.
+### As an android developer, I need to design the game and start building a basic connection to the server.

-* 2-3 hours (3) Research the frameworks for creating the game
+* 2-3 hours (3) Design the entire game structure
-* 2-3 hours (5) Design the user interface for playing the game
+* 2-3 hours (5) Design networking class that connects(login, logout) to game server

 * Total story points: 8
 * Total task hours: 4-6 hours

-#### Grand Total Story Points: 44
+#### Grand Total Story Points: 52
-#### Grand Total Hours: 15 - 23.5 hours
+#### Grand Total Hours: 21.5 - 30.5 hours

 ## Team roles